 - Limit alcohol intake: Excessive drinking can raise blood pressure and lead to heart disease.

-Adopting these habits can significantly lower the chances of heart trouble symptoms and help avoid a heart attack.
+Adopting these habits can significantly lower the chances of heart trouble symptoms of heart attack and help avoid a heart attack.

 Treatment for Heart Attack